nblockchain/conventions/ReadMe.md

 More things to come:
 - Detect .fsx files without +x attrib.
 - Detect old versions of FSharpLint and fantomas/fantomless being used.
+- Detect old versions of .editorconfig or Directory.Build.props being used.
 - Detect unpinned versions, such as:
     * Missing the `--version` flag in `dotnet tool install foo` invocations.